-Whale watching in Mirissa, Sri Lanka is an experience of a lifetime, but if you’re lucky enough to get the chance to do this, you’ll want to do it right.
+Whale watching in Mirissa, Sri Lanka, is an experience of a lifetime.
+If you’re lucky enough to get the chance to do this, you’ll want to do it right!

 When to go whale watching in Mirissa, Sri Lanka

 Between November and April it is possible to spot Blue Whales off the coast of Mirissa along with fin whales, sei whales, sperm whales, orcas (killer whales), dolphins, flying fish, turtles and manta rays.